 In this post, I list the different “milestones” you can reach through using On Becoming Babywise.
 I list this with the caution that many of these are averages.
 To create an average, you add together a lot of numbers.
 The average is a number that was created out of smaller and larger numbers.
 That means your baby might fall on the larger size of average.
-Do not be discouraged if that is the case nor thing something is wrong.
+Do not be discouraged if that is the case nor think something is wrong.
 Remember, you are the parent.
-Look at the averages and asses where your baby falls in the spectrum of expectation.
+Look at the averages and assess where your baby falls in the spectrum of expectations.
 She may be higher and she may be lower.

 I also want to remind you that these are numbers based on babies who did Babywise from birth.
 If you started late, you might be behind on some for a while (see my Starting Babywise Late Guide for more on this).
 I started late with my oldest, Brayden.
 I was behind with Brayden until he was 6 months old (we started at 9 weeks).

 Also, if you don’t follow all Babywise principles, you might not receive all Babywise benefits.
 You are the parent, so you get to decide what to do, but don’t expect all benefits unless you practice all principles.

 This is called the stabilization period.
 I found that to be so true with Kaitlyn.
 One night when she was 8-9 weeks old, I told my husband that she seemed to just be in her niche, and that it seemed she was just stabilized.
 Then it hit me that the time period had already been dubbed as stabilization.
 Also, many things need to be followed closely in this period, such as feeding intervals and number of feedings.

 - Have 8-10 feedings in a 24 hour period